sonic-pi-net/sonic-pi/app/gui/qt/INSTALL-LINUX.md

 Install notes for Ubuntu 16.04 – Sonic Pi 2.11

+The contents of these notes have colessed into the ./build-ubuntu-app script.
+Information here may be out of date, please check the script for latest details

 - Targets supercollider 3.7.1, does not have binary package yet.
 You must install from source.
 - Adds support for accessing scsynth’s shared memory interface for exporting